champax/pysolmeters/README.md

 To run unittests, you will need:

-- nothing special except python and dependencies requirements.
+- nothing special except Python and dependencies requirements.

 License
 ===============